ArbitRandomUser/julia-repl-vi/README.md

 # julia-repl-vi
 Vi like repl bindings for julia-repl

-Very barebones emulation of vim, probably always will be ... but some vimulation is better than no vimulation
+Very barebones emulation of vim, probably always will be ... but some vimulation is better than being an emacsochist.

 * You have to hit `esc` **twice** to get into vi mode